- Written by Dr.Mehmet Demircioglu

 A side temple point needs flatter direction and finer graft selection than a front corner refinement.

 I judge this especially carefully in early recession.
-If the patient is close to a stable mature hairline, a small refinement may be reasonable.
+If the pattern is close to a stable mature hairline, a small refinement may be reasonable.
 If the temples are still moving, the same small operation can create an island of transplanted hair with thinner native hair behind it.

 This decision is closely related to whether a hair transplant is worth it at Norwood 2.
 At Norwood 2, filling the temples is only part of the judgment.
 The pattern also has to be stable enough to make surgery wise.